jspreddy/HotCatz/README.md

 5. User should be able to select a local image file to upload.

-6. User should be able to input his/her cat's name.
+6. User should be able to input his/her cat's name which should be unique.

 7. User should be able to upload the name/image file pair.